 Ayurveda puts great emphasis on achieving a BALANCED metabolism.

 I would like to shed some light on our Metabolism and how important it truly is through the Ayurvedic lens.
 You see our metabolism is so much more than what we seem to understand of it.

 According to Ayurveda Metabolism can roughly be translated to Agni (in particular Jatharagni) which means ‘Digestive Fire’.

-However, the term 'Agni' has a much broader defination in ayurvedic terms so before we continue to speak mostly about the 'digestive fire' (JatharAgni) I would like to explain the concept of Agni first.
+However, the term ‘Agni’ has a much broader definition in ayurvedic terms so before we continue to speak mostly about the ‘digestive fire’ (JatharAgni) I would like to explain the concept of Agni first.

 What is Agni?

 Agni governs ALL transformation that takes place in the mind and the body.
-It is the driving force for the way in which we metabolise every thought, feeling, emotion, food, drink, toxin.
+It is the driving force for the way in which we metabolise every thought, feeling, emotion, food, drink, and toxin.

 There is a long list of transformations/metabolic actions that take place in our bodies and minds every second.
 The effectiveness of these transformations depends on the health, strength and balance of our Agni.